Some History, Some Musings and My Take on the DAO

 So why should Ethereum care?
 The point of the system is to be a sandbox for ideas to succeed or fail.
 It's a lab for experiments.
 That's why Ethereum is worth so much money as a system.
 Following this line of thought, Ethereum SHOULDN'T CARE.

 You don't change the lab when someone performs a poorly formed experiment.
 You blame the chemist and move on.
-We can make a fair argument for better safety equipment (which has already been proposed), but you don't change the nature of a facility to accommodate someone who screwed up.
+We can make a fair argument for better safety equipment (

 Several of the Founders have scattered across the seven seas and created new commercial ventures ranging from Consensys to Ethcore.
 Each has its own blend of fiduciary obligations depending upon their investors and stakeholders, yet these are not directly aligned to the needs of the Ethereum ecosystem.
 The closest thing Ethereum should have to a neutral body ought to be the Foundation.